 Using the parallel loop:

 Listen to some of your favorite guitar sounds and see if you can recognize which effects are in series and which ones are parallel.
 Then try some effects concepts of your own.
 Be sure to match the signal levels to avoid signal degradation (wrecking your tone) and become familiar with how the different effects interact when combined in various ways.
-Pedal type effects are usually intended to go between the guitar and amp, and rack effects are usually designed to be used in your effects loop.
+Pedals are usually intended to go between the guitar and amp, and rack units are usually designed to be used in your effects loop.
 Carvin Audio’s V3 amplifier allows you to use both series and parallel connections to your effects.

 V3 amp features series and parallel connections

 Be creative.
 Think of effects as special colors and tools that you can use to make your music uniquely personal.
 There is no “right” or “wrong” way to process your sound, only those that become your favorites and those that are soon forgotten.